SNJSchepers/FGMFoam/README.md

 ## Overview

-FGMFoam is an OpenFOAM combustion solver using Flamelet Generated Manifolds (FGM).
+FGMFoam is an OpenFOAM combustion solver using Flamelet Generated Manifolds (FGM) [1].
 It is developed by Stijn Schepers at Eindhoven University of Technology and built on top of OpenFOAM-com (ESI/OpenCFD branch).

 FGM is a tabulated chemistry approach that reduces the computational cost of combustion simulations by pre-computing the flame chemistry on a low-dimensional manifold, parameterised by a small set of control variables such as a progress variable and enthalpy.
 At runtime, all thermochemical quantities are retrieved from the pre-computed table rather than solved through detailed chemistry, making industrial-scale combustion simulations feasible.